Recommendations for Fine Motor Toys, Tools & Cool Activity Ideas

 Fine motor toys that make great STEM bins and center activities

-Skill areas include: visual attention, hand-eye coordination, bilateral coordination and finger pinch.
+A very entertaining visual attention, hand-eye coordination, bilateral coordination and finger pinch activity.
 There is also a satisfying "pop" sound when you disconnect them.

-Suction toys are a bit hit with kids!
+Suction toys are a big hit with kids!
 Skill areas include: visual attention, hand-eye coordination, bilateral coordination and finger pinch.
 They can also suction to the table so you can build tall creations.

-Skill areas include: visual attention, hand-eye coordination and precision finger skills.
+A calming visual attention, hand-eye coordination and precision finger skills activity.
 The texture of the two sides also has a nice tactile sensory feel.

-Skill areas include: visual attention and hand-eye coordination.
+These are a fun visual attention and hand-eye coordination activity.
 Very popular with younger elementary kids because you can create your own unique dinosaur by mixing and matching parts.
-You really need two sets if using them for a center.
+You really need multiple sets if using them for a center.

-Skill areas include: visual attention, hand-eye coordination and precision finger skills.
-These designer snap beads have somewhat of a jewelry vibe but kids like the variety of shapes and textures.
+Fancy snap beads are a great way to work on visual attention, hand-eye coordination and precision finger skills.
+These have somewhat of a jewelry vibe but kids like the variety of shapes and textures.
 These are fairly easy to snap together.

 These magnetic blocks use a variety of skills including visual attention, hand-eye coordination and basic finger grasp.
 They are magnetic so they stay together which is great for kids with emerging fine motor skills.
 Kids like them because they resemble a certain building block video game.
-These make a good independent work center activity, but you might need two sets depending on how big your center groups are.
+These make a good independent work center activity.

 These click tiles are an all-in-one activity.
 It works on visual attention, pincer grasp, wrist rotation and bilateral skills all at the same time, making it a perfect fine motor activity.
 Very portable, easy to clean and kids really like them.